OpenGammaProject/Open-Gamma-Detector/README.md

 #### Firmware File

 This is the easiest way to get started!
 You'll not have to download anything else besides the firmware UF2 file.
 This is the latest default firmware that you can use if you don't plan to modify any of the hardware aspects (such as the voltage reference, ADC resolution, etc) on the board itself.
-You can of course also use it with the Open Gamma Detector bought from the makerfabs store.
+You can of course also use it with the Open Gamma Detector purchased from the makerfabs store.

 To get started with a fresh device, plug in the Raspberry Pi Pico via the micro-USB connection.
 A file manager window should now pop up.
 Drag and drop the `opengamma_pico-XXX.uf2` file that you downloaded into this directory.
 The device will restart automatically once the transmission is completed and is ready to use!